IAI-Approved 40-Hour Course

 • 40 credits toward IAI Bloodstain Pattern Analysis Certification and Recertification

-Instruction by John Calvin Gaziano, a retired police sergeant with 32 years of law enforcement experience and 24 years in crime scene investigation.
+Instruction by John Calvin Gaziano, a retired law enforcement sergeant with 32 years of law enforcement experience and 24 years in crime scene investigation.
 While serving with the Fremont Police Department, he was an IAI-certified bloodstain pattern analyst and senior crime scene analyst.
-He has also been qualified as an expert in court in bloodstain pattern analysis and crime scene investigation.
+He has also been qualified in court as an expert in bloodstain pattern analysis and has testified in crime scene investigation matters.

 Multiple bloodstain patterns on a wall - Bloodstain Pattern Analysis Training